ArthurRufi/ArthurRufi/README.md

 # Welcome to Arthur Rufino's GitHub Profile! 🚀

-Hello! 👋 I'm Arthur Alves Rufino Santana, but you can simply call me Arthur Rufino.
+Hello! 👋 I'm Arthur Rufino, but you can simply call me Arthur Rufino.
 Welcome to a glimpse of my digital world.

 ## About Me